syedumerahmedcode/springboot-test-tutorial/README.md

 We have a _Service_ which is used **addStudent()**, **deleteStudent** and **getAllStudents()**.
 This service is exposed to the outside world via a _Controller_.

+- **TODO**: Insert class diagram from White board.

-All of this is tested via unit tests as well as (some) integration tests.
+All of this code is tested via unit tests as well as (some) integration tests.

 ## Out Of Scope